richardbooth777/colourofsound.github.io/README.md

 I used to have a Squarespace website, but now I've built a Github.io site, to better learn how to code, and do it for free, no less.

-Enjoy your visit; and if you need a music, IT or journalistic services, email me at chriswalker@mailbox.org
+Enjoy your visit; and if you need music, IT or journalistic services, email me at chriswalker@mailbox.org

 Peace!